OUR IMPACT

 Mrs Servant – Yelvertoft Primary School Head Mistress

 “Bringing our group to The Countryside Kitchen was genuinely transformative.
-Many of the people I support have a strong connection to how food and the outdoors impact their mental and physical health, but being able to experience that in such a hands-on, nurturing environment made it real.
+Many of the people we support have a strong connection to how food and the outdoors impact their mental and physical health, but being able to experience that in such a hands-on, nurturing environment made it real.

 There’s something incredibly powerful about harvesting produce, preparing it together, and sharing a meal around the table.
 You could see shoulders drop, conversations open up, and confidence grow as the session unfolded.
 For some, it was the first time in a long time that they felt calm, capable and connected.